bsamtleben/color-ctf-walkthroughs/machines/cantaloupe/walkthrough.md

 1. continue enumeration (e.g. directory busting)

-2. bruteforce web login credentials
+2. try different web login credentials

-3. bruteforce master password of password database
+3. crack the master password of the password database

 4. check for vulnerable software versions

 5. ...

-We will stick with option 3 and bruteforce the KeePass database to keep this walkthrough as straightforward as possible.
+We will stick with option 3 and crack the password of the KeePass database to keep this walkthrough as straightforward as possible.

-To bruteforce the database, we use the password cracking tool `john`.
+To obtain the password, we use the password cracking tool `john`.
 First, we need to convert our password hash to a format that can be parsed by `john`:

 ```bash
 # keepass2john web.kdbx > web.hash
 ```

-Now, we can start the bruteforce attack by providing the hash file and a wordlist.
+Now, we can start our attack by providing the hash file and a word list.
 After a short time, we can see that the password of the KeePass file is `london`:

 ```bash
 # john --wordlist=/usr/share/wordlists/rockyou.txt web.hash